open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 - libsioclient.a - this library includes Socket.IO C++ client without TLS features.
 - libsioclient_tls.a - this library includes the Socket.IO C++ client with TLS features.

+Please add -ObjC to "Other Linker Flags" in the your project's build settings.

 # 4 Socket.IO {#section4}
 Socket.IO cpp client is an open source project host on [Github](https://github.com/socketio/socket.io-client-cpp).